Comments

 Steve Azar - Greenville

 Azar moved to Nashville in 1991 to further hone his songwriting, which led him in a more country direction, with covers of his songs by artists including Reba McEntire.
-He broke through in 2001 with Waitin’ on Joe that yielded hits in the country record and video charts with the title track and “I Don’t Have to Be Me (‘Til Monday).”
+He broke through in 2001 with “Waitin’ On Joe” that yielded hits in the country record and video charts with the title track and “I Don’t Have To Be Me (‘Til Monday).”
 The latter reached #2 on the Billboard charts and was given BMI’s “Million-Air” award for multiple million radio plays.
-Azar’s recording career was stalled by throat surgery, but he continued writing and returned in 2006 with Indianola on the Ride Records label, which he co-founded.
+Azar’s recording career was stalled by throat surgery, but he continued writing and returned in 2006 with “Indianola” on the Ride Records label, which he co-founded.
 He was chosen by Bob Seger to join him on what was rated the #1 Tour in America by Pollstar magazine.
-Slide On Over Here was one of his multiple critically acclaimed records and yielded the hits “Moo La Moo” and “Sunshine,” a top 20-charted record and video that reached #1 on GAC-TV.
-In 2011 Azar, his wife, Gwen, and their children returned to Greenville, and he released Delta Soul, Vol. 1, whose “Doin’ It Right” (Delta Mix) was featured in the film Here Comes the Boom.
+“Slide On Over Here” was one of his multiple critically acclaimed records and yielded the hits “Moo La Moo” and “Sunshine,” a top 20-charted record and video that reached #1 on GAC-TV.
+In 2011 Azar, his wife, Gwen, and their children returned to Greenville, and he released “Delta Soul, Vol. 1”, whose “Doin’ It Right” (Delta Mix) was featured in the film “Here Comes the Boom.”

 Azar’s local activities included serving as “artist-in-residence” at Delta State’s Delta Music Institute, narrating documentaries and hosting “In a Mississippi Minute,” his radio show and podcast.
-He raised funds through his annual Delta Soul Celebrity Golf & Charity Event for the Steve Azar St. Cecilia Foundation, which aids sick, disavantaged and abused children, and also supports the promotion and growth of art and music programs.
-In 2015 his song “Fly” was featured at the internationally-broadcast 2015 World Alpine Ski Championships and was the feature song in Mall Cop 2.
-In 2017 Governor Phil Bryant named Azar the Music & Culture Ambassador of Mississippi, and one of his tasks was writing the official bicentennial song, “One Mississippi.”
-That same year Azar cut the autobiographically-titled Down at the Liquor Store with “The Kings Men” at Club Ebony.
-Azar and the band, featuring veterans of the bands of B.B.
-King, Little Milton and Elvis Presley, also headlined the first B.B.
+He raised funds through his annual Delta Soul Celebrity Golf & Charity Event for the Steve Azar St. Cecilia Foundation, which aids sick, disadvantaged and abused children, and also supports the promotion and growth of art and music programs.
+In 2015 his song “Fly” was featured at the internationally-broadcast World Alpine Ski Championships and was the feature song in “Mall Cop 2”.
+In 2017 Azar was named the Music & Culture Ambassador of Mississippi, and one of his tasks was writing the official bicentennial song, “One Mississippi.”
+With its popular lyrics and inclusive theme, it became Mississippi’s official state song in 2022.
+Azar and The King’s Men Band, featuring veterans of the bands of B.B.
+King, Little Milton and Elvis Presley, headlined the first B.B.
 King Homecoming Festival after King’s death, a Mississippi-themed GRAMMY event in Los Angeles and a bicentennial event in Jackson.
-In 2018 Azar’s contributions to his home state were recognized with the Mississippi Arts Commission’s Governor’s Choice Award.
-He was honored with “Steve Azar Day” in both Mississippi and South Dakota.
+In 2018 Azar’s contributions were recognized with the Mississippi Arts Commission’s Governor’s Choice Award, and his “My Mississippi Reunion” was the winner of the 2021 Mississippi Institute of Arts and Letters award for best contemporary album.
+He is honored with “Steve Azar Day” in both Mississippi and South Dakota.

 content © Mississippi Country Music Trail